Personal Injury

 • Insurance Bad Faith

 These sorts of claims arise in common law; the courts have developed them.
-There are also various claims that arise from statutes, passed by the legislature, and sometimes claims arise from regulations, which are generally enacted by agencies.
+There are also various claims that arise from statutes passed by the legislature, and sometimes claims arise from regulations, which are generally enacted by agencies.
 In most injury cases, though, claims arise under common law.
+Additionally, it is important to note that each type of claim comes with its own set of legal standards and requirements.
+Understanding these specific standards is essential for building a compelling legal argument tailored to Nevada's unique legal environment.

 Elements of a Personal Injury Case

-All claims are made up of elements.
+All claims are composed of elements.
 For instance, in Nevada, as in many states, in order to prove negligence you need to demonstrate through evidence (usually testimony or documents) that:

-• The breach was the legal cause of plaintiff's injuries
+• The breach was the legal cause of the plaintiff's injuries.

 First-Party Claims vs Third-Party Claims

 Usually, you make a claim against the insurance company that provides coverage to the party at fault.
-This is called a "third-party claim" because you are, in essence a "third party" in so far as the other side's insurance policy is concerned.
+This is called a "third-party claim" because you are, in essence, a "third party" in relation to the other side's insurance policy.
 You may also make a claim under your own (first party) medical insurance and property insurance policies.

 Important Questions to Consider Regarding Personal Injury Cases